fluffycowfluffy/COFFEE-SHOP-PROJECT/README.md

 ```
 uv sync
 ```
-Then run the main function:
+Then run the main function.
+This will take a minute or two to boot up:
 ```
 uv run main.py
 ```